Building Your First CLAUDE.md: Team Standards as Code

 - Drizzle for reporting queries (read-only access)

-Notice how "we use migrations, never raw SQL" is explicit.
-That's the kind of guidance Claude needs.
-Not aspirational principles — operational boundaries.
+"We use migrations, never raw SQL" is explicit — operational boundaries, not aspirational principles.
+That's the guidance Claude needs.

 Directory Map: